zchochul/AliceO2/README.md

 </details>

 ## How to obtain data files?
 To get smaller AOD file go to -> [_Analysis train : Run3_Conversion_](https://alimonitor.cern.ch/trains/train.jsp?train_id=132) and scroll down.
-Choose train number you're interested in and click on run number (for example 246) and then on Test Results (in the middle).
+Choose train number you're interested in and click on run number (for example 246).
+Now you have two options, you can download:
+**Smaller file**<br>
+Then you need to click on the **Test Results** (in the middle).
 Scroll down and find full train option and then click on output.
-Now you're supposed to see a lot of files, but you're only interested in `AO2D.root` and it's usually the first.
+Now you're supposed to see a lot of files, but you're only interested in `AO2D.root`.
 Then you need to only click on it and it will start to download.<br>
-When you want to run your analysis on a bigger file go -> [_alimonitor.cern.ch/catalogue_](https://alimonitor.cern.ch/catalogue/index.jsp?path=%2Falice%2Fdata%2F2018%2FLHC18b%2F000285064%2Fpass1%2FPWGZZ%2FRun3_Conversion%2F267_20220301-1202_child_1#/alice/data/2018/LHC18b/000285064/pass1/PWGZZ/Run3_Conversion/267_20220301-1202_child_1).
-This may take a while, as the files are quite large. <br>
+**Bigger file**<br>
+You need to find the table with {Status, Files, Processing, Merging, Statistics} rows.
+In the **Processing** row click on the _processing progress_.
+It will redirect you to the _alimonitor.cern.ch/catalogue_.
+Click on the output directory you are interested in.
+Then scroll down and find _AOD_ directory, then enter another directory (I think it doesn't really matter which one) and then download the _AO2D.root_ file.
+This may take a while, as the files are quite large.
+Please save the path your AOD is from (I have a .txt file with [names : paths]).<br>
 Information about trains (job details) can be found here -> [_alimonitor.cern.ch/job_details_](https://alimonitor.cern.ch/job_details.jsp).

 ### Possible errors